 More tips for portion control:

 - Eat your meals on a smaller plate so your meal looks larger.
 A sandwich on a dinner-size plate looks lost; on an appetizer plate it looks downright hefty.

-- Try single-serving size foods (like those cute little 8-ounce cans of soda!) to help your body learn what an appropriate portion size is.
-These days all kinds of snacks and beverages are available in "100-calorie" portions.
-Of course, the key is to eat or drink just one!
+- Try single-serving size foods to help your body learn what an appropriate portion size is.

 - Eat three well-balanced meals (with vegetables, fruit, proteins, and starch) and one or two healthy snacks at regular times throughout the day.
 Skipping meals or waiting too long between them can make you more likely to overdo it at the next meal.

-- Add more salads and fruit to your diet, especially at the start of a meal.
+- Add more salads, other vegetables, and fruit to your diet, especially at the start of a meal.
 This can help control hunger and give a sense of fullness while controlling calorie intake.

 - Try not to rush through your meals.
 Eat slowly and chew well — giving yourself a chance to feel full before you take more.
 If you do want seconds, go for more salad or veggies.